.

 Toilets

 The water itself is not dangerous, but the cleaning chemicals we pour down the bowel and add to the cistern to help prevent limescale and make it smell fresh are.
-It is also important to make sure that cleaning materials and poisons are kept locked away.
+It is also essential to make sure that cleaning materials and poisons are kept locked away.

 Money, Money